Spectral Certificates and Sum-of-Squares Lower Bounds for Semirandom Hamiltonians

 Each ``constraint'' $C \in \calH$ in a Hamiltonian $k$-$\XOR$ instance $(\calH, \{(P_C, b_C)\}_{C \in \calH})$ is identified by a $b_C$-signed $k$-local Pauli operator $P_C$. $k$-local Paulis form a basis for $k$-local Hamiltonians akin to how degree-$k$ parity functions form a basis for Boolean $k$-CSPs, which is the motivating factor for identifying each constraint with a single signed operator $P_C$.

-When an instance $\calI$ is drawn from a distribution where each $b_C$ is drawn independently and uniformly from $\{\pm 1\}$ we say $\calI$ is semirandom.
-If additionally $\calH$ is a uniformly random hypergraph of fixed size, we say that $\calI$ is random.
+Our main focus will be on studying average-case instances of this Hamiltonian family.
+When an instance $\calI$ is drawn from a distribution where each $b_C$ is drawn independently and uniformly from $\{\pm 1\}$ we say $\calI$ is \textit{semirandom}.
+If additionally $\calH$ is a uniformly random hypergraph of fixed size, we say that $\calI$ is \textit{random}.
 We also consider the related model where each $b_C$ is drawn as an independent standard Gaussian.